Takuya Kimura: Acting

 In 1988, Kimura made his acting debut in a television series, Abunai Shonen III, along with his band members.
-After appearing in several television series, he first attracted attention after landing a role in a high-rated television series, Asunaro Hakusho, in 1993.
+After appearing in several television series, he first attracted attention after landing a role in a high-rated television series, The Ordinary People (Asunaro Hakusho), in 1993.
 The scene where he hugged his co-star Hikari Ishida from behind became popular in Japan and a man hugging a girl from behind was later named "asunaro daki", meaning "asunaro hug".
-From 1994, men in Japan started copying his fashion and style, as clothes and fashion items became instant hits, the thick, black-rimmed glasses he wore in Asunaro Hakusho, being one of them.
+From 1994, men in Japan started copying his fashion and style, as clothes and fashion items became instant hits, the thick, black-rimmed glasses he wore in The Ordinary People, being one of them.
 The phenomenon was collectively called the "Kimutaku syndrome".
 He won the Ishihara Yujiro New Artist Award for his performance in Shoot, in which he made his screen debut.

 He first landed the lead role in Long Vacation in 1996.
 The series, which aired every Monday night, saw massive success and was the highest-rated program that year, thus becoming a social phenomenon.
 Media stated that, "women disappear from the city on Mondays", pointing out the large viewership and how intoxicating the show was for women in Japan.
-After Kimura playing a young pianist, there was a rapid increase of young men who started taking piano lessons.
+After Kimura played a young pianist, there was a rapid increase of young men who started taking piano lessons.
 The cultural impact and influences of the show is commonly referred to as the "Lonvaca (ron-bake) phenomenon".
 This was also a breakthrough for Kimura as an actor and helped him gain recognition and a more broad fan base.

-In 2000, he starred in a television series, Beautiful Life, which became a massive hit, with the final episode marking above the 40% household share rating and becoming the highest-rated program for that slot (Sunday 9:00pm).
-In 2001, Kimura starred in Hero, which became the all-time highest-rated television series in Japan and the only program in history to have all episodes mark above the 30% household share rating.
+The following year, Kimura starred with Long Vacation costar Takako Matsu in Love Generation as squabbling colleagues who eventually fall in love.
+The series was a hit, achieving a high rating of 30.8%.
+In 2000, he starred in the television series Beautiful Life as a hairdresser who falls for a woman in a wheelchair.
+The series became a massive hit, with the final episode marking above the 40% household share rating and becoming the highest-rated program for that slot (Sunday 9:00pm).

+In 2001, Kimura reunited with Takako Matsu in the legal drama Hero as a public prosecutor, which became the all-time highest-rated television series in Japan and the only program in history to have all episodes mark above the 30% household share rating.
+The success of the series led to a second season and two feature films.
 Subsequent television series, such as Good Luck!!, Pride and Engine, also generated high-ratings.
-Five of his most successful television series, Hero (2001), Beautiful Life (2000), Love Generation (1997), Good Luck!!
-(2003), and Long Vacation (1996) are ranked in the top ten highest-rated television series in Japanese history.